 This course covers selected works in British literature from its beginnings to the Romantic Period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the CAA and ICAA as a general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.